QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Ratio NFA/GFA**

-As already mentioned only gross areas or volumes are represented in the EnergyPlus® model.
-In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NFA}\) the user now needs to specify the ratio GFA/NFA.
-This can either be entered as an individual value or it can be determined from previously stored characteristic values.
-Key values for a variety of building typologies are available.
+As already mentioned, only gross areas or volumes are represented in the EnergyPlus® model.
+In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NFA}\), the user needs to specify the ratio of GFA/NFA.
+This can either be entered as an individual value (if known) or it can be determined from various predefined building typologies included as presets in the GUI.

 **Window areas**

-Besides the actual geometry window areas also need to be defined.
-Therefore a corresponding "window band"[^8] is modelled by specifying a percentage of window area per facade (m² of window area / m² of facade area [%] - see following figure).
+Besides the actual geometry, window areas of the building also need to be defined.
+Therefore, a corresponding "window band"[^8] is modelled by specifying a percentage of window area per facade (m² of window area / m² of facade area [%] - see following figure).
 [^8]: Ratio of transparent to opaque outer surface (window without frame)

 ![window area](fig\231025_window_area.PNG)